BaileeRice/Findings-for-Louise/README.md

 # An Analysis of Kickstarter Campaigns

-Simplified the information on various Kickstarters that have been created to decide whether Louise should start one
+-Simplified the information on various Kickstarters that have been created to decide whether Louise should start one

----

-Created tables based off the task at hand to display key data on plays in Great Britain and the US
+-Created tables based off the task at hand to display key data on plays in Great Britain and the US

----

-Created charts to show what is a "realistic" asking price for funding this play based off successful/unsuccessful startups
+-Created charts to show what is a "realistic" asking price for funding this play based off successful/unsuccessful startups

 ---
 ![Findings for Louise](https://user-images.githubusercontent.com/105184244/173734661-eb5a703c-11c7-4141-8552-7c094e08b611.png)